Henit3/DramaMask/README.md

 ## Roadmap (development to be paused)
 * Sound and visuals support for VR in place of the stealth bar
-* Allow the player to have their hands out like the Masked (unlikely without more help)
+* Allow the player to have their hands out like the Masked

 ## Credits
 Made on request from @tkcool and @pedro9006.